Blog

 consciously reject sin.
 This power is given to us by the Holy Spirit

 but we must exercise it—constantly.
-Sin is not forced upon us, but is
+The Spirit is not forced upon us, but is

 available.